-- 1. that holder has previously given written notice to the trustee of a continuing event of default; - 2. the holders of at least 20% in aggregate principal amount of the outstanding securities have made a written request to the trustee to institute proceedings relating to the event of default; - 3. those holders have offered to the trustee reasonable indemnity against any costs, expenses or liabilities it might incur; - 4. the trustee has failed to institute the proceeding within 60 days after receiving the written notice; and - 5. during the 60-day period in which the trustee has failed to take action, the holders of a majority in principal amount of the outstanding securities have not given any direction to the trustee which is inconsistent with the written request.
+- 1. that holder has previously given written notice to the trustee of a continuing event of default; - 2. the holders of at least 20% in aggregate principal amount of the outstanding securities of the relevant series have made a written request to the trustee to institute proceedings relating to the event of default; - 3. those holders have offered to the trustee reasonable indemnity against any costs, expenses or liabilities it might incur; - 4. the trustee has failed to institute the proceeding within 60 days after receiving the written notice; and - 5. during the 60-day period in which the trustee has failed to take action, the holders of a majority in principal amount of the outstanding securities of the relevant series have not given any direction to the trustee which is inconsistent with the written request.